 Our data also show that this negative landscape-effect of a dominance of shrub vegetation within the surrounding landscape does not only reduce local species richness, affecting all biotopes, but translates to reduced species richness at larger scales too (Fig. 6.3b).
-By contrast, overall macro-moth richness was highest in the forested landscape and intermediate in the agricultural landscape, at all four spatial scales tested (Fig 6.3b).
-Moreover, the difference between the forested and agricultural landscape in absolute species richness steadily increases with spatial scale, from an 11 species difference at the local scale, over a 24 and 32 species difference at intermediate spatial scales, to an excess of 41 species for the forested landscape at the largest scale tested (i.e. 1280x1280 m) (Fig. 6.3b).
-We interpret these results as follows: traditional agricultural landscapes do indeed provide high levels of moth diversity, both locally and at the landscape-scale.
-Still, more has to be gained from forested landscapes.
-Although the species richness difference is not that big at the local scale, the difference becomes larger and more notable with increasing scale, which points to larger beta-diversity levels for forested than for agricultural landscapes/regions.
+By contrast, overall macro-moth richness was highest in the forest-dominated landscape and intermediate in the meadow-dominated landscape, at all four spatial scales tested (Fig 6.3b).
+Moreover, the difference between the forest-dominated and meadow-dominated landscape in absolute species richness steadily increases with spatial scale, from an 11 species difference at the local scale, over a 24 and 32 species difference at intermediate spatial scales, to an excess of 41 species for the forest-dominated landscape at the largest scale tested (i.e. 1280x1280 m) (Fig. 6.3b).
+We interpret these results as follows: extensively farmed landscapes do indeed provide high levels of moth diversity, both locally and at the landscape-scale.
+Still, more has to be gained from landscapes with a high amount of forest cover.
+Although the species richness difference is not that big at the local scale, the difference becomes larger and more notable with increasing scale, which points to larger beta-diversity levels for forest-dominated than for meadow-dominated landscapes/regions.
 Indeed, it is well known that semi-natural grasslands are able to reach high local species richness (i.e. alpha diversity), at least for certain taxa (e.g. butterflies: van Swaay 2002; flowering plants: Wilson et al. 2012).
-However, we show, for macro-moths, that those local diversity levels can be even higher within woodlands, and importantly, that beta-diversity levels may be consistently larger at larger spatial scales within landscapes dominated by forests compared to landscapes dominated by extensively managed agricultural land.
-So, although the effects on macro-moth diversity of woodlands and forested landscapes already compare positively with meadows and agricultural landscapes at the local scale, forested landscapes outcompete agricultural landscapes more strongly at larger spatial scales.
+However, we show, for macro-moths, that those local diversity levels can be even higher within woodlands, and importantly, that beta-diversity levels may be consistently larger at larger spatial scales within landscapes mainly covered by forests compared to landscapes mainly covered by extensively managed agricultural land.
+So, although the effects on macro-moth diversity of woodlands and forest-dominated landscapes already compare positively with meadows and meadow-dominated landscapes at the local scale, forest-dominated landscapes outcompete meadow-dominated landscapes more strongly at larger spatial scales.
 We believe this is an important point since rewilding is to be applied at larger, regional scales, whereas biodiversity has traditionally been measured mainly at local scales alone.

 < INSERT FIGURE 6.3A, 6.3B, AND 6.3C ABOUT HERE >

 A key result linked to this is the interaction we observed between spatial scale and species’ biotope characteristics, whereby the species richness of woodland moths shows a steeper increase with spatial scale than the richness of open-biotope moths (Fig. 6.3c).
 Whilst we found on average more open-biotope species than typical woodland species locally, this difference disappears at the field-scale, and reverses at the largest scales.
-Thus, it appears that closed-biotope species have higher beta-diversity than open-biotope species, and that the former are indeed responsible for the higher diversity levels within forested landscapes.
+Thus, it appears that closed-biotope species have higher beta-diversity than open-biotope species, and that the former are indeed responsible for the higher diversity levels within forest-dominated landscapes.

-Finally, these results also demonstrate that although forest-dominated landscapes provide advantages over agriculture-dominated landscapes, one needs to take good care not to get stuck into a transition landscape dominated by shrubs alone (Fig. 6.3a,b).
-Rather, we advise to cater for spatial and temporal habitat heterogeneity within transition landscapes to combat these negative effects.
+Finally, these results also demonstrate that although forest-dominated landscapes provide advantages over meadow-dominated landscapes, one needs to take good care not to get stuck into a landscape largely dominated by shrubs alone (Fig. 6.3a,b).
+Rather, we advise to monitor, and if needed to cater for spatial and temporal habitat heterogeneity within landscapes undergoing farmland abandonment, so as to combat these negative effects.

 6.8 Habitat resource heterogeneity at multiple spatial scales is key